 But how about those pencils that still keep breaking…. almost like they’re already broken on the inside??

 Well, they may be broken on the inside!
 Just because a colored pencil looks like it’s in one piece, that doesn’t mean the core isn’t already broken in one or more places inside the wood casing.
 This can happen as pencils get dropped or roll off desks in the classroom, but it can also happen in transit before they even reach the store you buy them from.
 This is frustrating because you can’t tell from looking at it if a pencil is broken on the inside.
 Many colored pencils (including Prismacolor) are “spot glued” rather than being completely encased with glue, making them especially vulnerable to this kind of breakage.

 One possible solution for dealing with inside breakage is to heat your colored pencils, causing the core to melt slightly and fuse to itself again.
-If you can leave your colored pencils in a warm sunny spot for a while, even in a hot car, that may help…. but that’s not always possible.
+If you can leave your colored pencils in a warm sunny spot for a while, that may help.
+Leaving them in a hot car for an afternoon is another great idea!

 Occasionally, the core of a colored pencil will be off-center, which can also cause it to break as you sharpen it.
 You can usually identify this problem by looking at the unsharpened (flat) end of the pencil.
 If you can see that the core is not in the exact center, a sandpaper sharpener will be your best bet.

 When introducing any new medium, I always talk to my students about any special care that’s required.
 Students feel empowered when they learn something new that will help them be more successful.
 Treating colored pencils with care and using appropriate sharpeners will ensure that your colored pencils ‘go the distance’ in your classroom!

 Watch this video from Dick Blick for a good colored pencil sharpening tutorial…